nvhuu99/order-system-cicd/.docs/tasks/prometheus_storage.md

 2. Data retention: policy how to keep the data before delete them (size, or time)

 3. Decide the disk size: `retention_time_seconds * ingested_samples_per_second * bytes_per_sample`.
 The intested samples per second is based on the scrape interval, and the number of timeseries.

-4. Choose the storage type: the data are store in segment files, all data belong to a series stored together, there are index files and metadata files ...
-All of these properties show that Prometheus can read/write data without too many random accesses.
-Therefore, an Object Storage such as AWS S3 is well fit in this case, as its optimized for high throughput.